-As of September 22, 2021, you must provide proof of identification and proof of being fully vaccinated to access certain businesses and settings.
+You must provide proof of full vaccination against covid 19and personal identification to access certain businesses and settings.

 You are considered fully vaccinated if you have received:

 - the full series of a covid 19 authorized by Health Canada, or any combination of such vaccines (two doses of Moderna, Pfizer-BioNTech, AstraZeneca, including covishield) in any combination or one dose of Janssen (Johnson & Johnson)

 - one or two doses of a covid 19 vaccine not authorized by Health followed by one dose of a covid 19 mRNA vaccine authorized by Health Canada

 - three doses of a covid 19 vaccine not authorized by Health Canada

 - your final dose of the covid 19 vaccine at least 14 days before providing the proof of being fully vaccinated.